Omena0/BopzHax/README.md

 Open the gui with TAB.

-Buy a licence and put it into %appdata%/BopzHax or open bopzhax.exe with the licence file
+Buy a licence and open BopzHax.exe with the licence file

 # [DOWNLOAD](https://github.com/Omena0/BopzHax/raw/main/dist/BopzHax-V2.exe)